Christoph16478/iq/iq_python.md

 **What type of language is python?
 Programming or scripting?**

-Generally, Python is an all purpose Programming Language ,in addition to that Python is also Capable to perform scripting.
+Generally, Python is an all purpose Programming Language, in addition to that Python is also capable to perform scripting.

 ----